 The Spanish and Portuguese

-In his 2007 book ‘Beyond Capricorn’ Canberra-based science journalist Peter Trickett made the claim that Australia was actually discovered in 1522 by a Portuguese seafarer named Christopher de Mendonca.
-The book points to a 16th-century maritime map showing that Portuguese adventurers — rather than the British or Dutch — were actually the first Europeans to hit Australian land.
+In his 2007 book ‘Beyond Capricorn’ Canberra-based science journalist Peter Trickett claimed that Australia was discovered in 1522 by a Portuguese seafarer named Christopher de Mendonca.
+The book points to a 16th-century maritime map showing that Portuguese adventurers — rather than the British or Dutch — were the first Europeans to hit Australian land.

 The Portuguese had the same opportunity to acquire our land as the British did over the centuries they circled, as did others.
 The fact that they did not take claim only points to their attempts being withdrawn on arrival or not long after.
 Why were the Maccassans allowed to spend so much time here?
 No WAR has ever been declared in our land and an unjust war is a violation of the Law that both the Spanish and Portuguese would still be aware of under Canon Law.